 Schools are encouraged to contact the DSA in their jurisdiction to answer questions on the guiding principles.

 The Australian Government is committed to ensuring you have an excellent education experience in Australia.

 Our International Students fact sheet contains important information about your rights and responsibilities while studying in Australia.

 This fact sheet gives you information on:

 - choosing and enrolling in a course of study

 - support services available in Australia

 - the rights and responsibilities of students on a student visa

 - making complaints and getting help.

-For more information about studying in Australia visit Study in Australia.
+For more information about studying in Australia visit the Study in Australia website.